adam-hockley/TDT_Single_Unit_Pipeline/README.md

 _Then spike sort using SpikeInterface or Kilosort etc and export to Phy format for viewing & manual curation._

 ## 2) Phy2bst.m converts the sorter output to bst format.
 This step turns the output from the spike sorter (in Phy format) back to a format where spike times are associated with stimuli presented during TDT recordings.
-Data are saved into bst format, which is similar in structure to a TDT block recording but has custom functions associated with it that allow easy access to spike times by querying stimulus parameters.
+Data are saved into bst format, as bst.mat in the PositionNumber folder. bst format which is similar in structure to a TDT block recording but has custom functions associated with it that allow easy access to spike times by querying stimulus parameters.

 Requires [npy-matlab](https://github.com/kwikteam/npy-matlab/tree/master).